-My next major research project is tentatively titled ‘Money on Hold: The Spatial Disruption of Capital, 1830-1900’, and will look at the interaction between money and place in the culture and literature of the nineteenth century.
+My next major project is provisionally titled Spatialising Money in Modern Literature and Culture: 1800 to the Present.
+It will look at the interaction between money and space in authors including Edgar Allan Poe, Charles Dickens, George Eliot and Margaret Oliphant.
 I plan to examine the role of specific locations in disrupting, suspending or bypassing the 'normal' processes of economic circulation.
 Such locations include the pawnbroker's shop, the debtors' prison, the bank in crisis and the European spa town.
-In theoretical terms, I am interested in exploring the allegorical side of money in the nineteenth century, in Walter Benjamin's sense of allegory as fractured, broken and incomplete, in opposition to the plenitude of meaning associated with the Romantic symbol.
-The project will draw on some archival research and on texts by Poe, Dickens, Thackeray, Martineau, Eliot, Dostoevsky, Oliphant and Zola, among others.
-As a broader research goal, I'd like to extend this work by looking into the transitions between different ways of narrativising money that have operated across literary history.
+I am especailly interested in exploring the relations betwee the symbolic and allegorical sides of money, in Walter Benjamin's sense of allegory as fractured, broken and incomplete, as opposed to the fullness of meaning associated with the Romantic symbol.
+The project also aims to extend this interest into reading the cultural role of money and value in contemporary society.

 A third interest is in re-reading discourses of biology and the human in nineteenth-century literature, in light of recent work on the Anthropocene.

 I am the Reviews Editor and an editorial board member for the Gaskell Journal, and a former editor of the Everyday Analysis collective.
 I co-convene an ASCA reading group on Politics and Aesthetics in Critical Theory (details here).

 Current or potential students interested in supervision possibilities are always welcome to get in touch.